 3.3 Delivery of the Goods shall be completed on the Goods' arrival at the Delivery Location.

 3.4 Any dates quoted for delivery are approximate only, and the time of delivery is not of the essence.
 The Supplier shall not be liable for any delay in delivery of the Goods that is caused by a Force Majeure Event or the Customer's failure to provide the Supplier with adequate delivery instructions or any other instructions that are relevant to the supply of the Goods.

 3.5 If the Supplier fails to deliver the Goods its liability shall be limited to the value of the Order for such non-delivered Goods.
 The Supplier shall have no liability for any failure to deliver the Goods to the extent that such failure is caused by a Force Majeure Event or the Customer's failure to provide the Supplier with adequate delivery instructions or any other instructions that are relevant to the supply of the Goods.

 3.6 The Customer shall not be entitled to reject the Goods if the Supplier delivers up to and including 5% more or less than the quantity of Goods ordered, but a pro rata adjustment shall be made to the Order invoice on receipt of notice from the Customer that the wrong quantity of Goods was delivered.

-3.7 The Supplier may deliver the Goods by instalments, which shall be invoiced and paid for separately.
-Each instalment shall constitute a separate Contract.
-Any delay in delivery or defect in an instalment shall not entitle the Customer to cancel any other instalment.
+3.7 The Supplier may deliver the Goods by installments, which shall be invoiced and paid for separately.
+Each installment shall constitute a separate Contract.
+Any delay in delivery or defect in an installment shall not entitle the Customer to cancel any other installment.